aczw/cuda-path-tracer/README.md

 Another optimization I made is to keep paths that intersected the same material contiguous in the buffer.
 I reference the material at an intersection via a `material_id`, so I could simply use `thrust::sort` to perform this action.

 The reason for this change is to reduce random accesses into the global material list within a warp.
 By grouping these paths together, they all benefit from the potential caching benefits of accessing the same material over and over.
+The more materials in the scene, the more pronounced this effect will be.

 TODO(aczw): prove this

+## Credits

+- Lewis Ghrist for the path discarding test scene ([`scenes/path_discarding.json`](scenes/path_discarding.json))

 ## Building